Pavankumarkaja-97/Excel-Sales-Analytics/README.md

    **2.** Create Profit and Loss (P&L) reports by _[Markets](https://github.com/KirandeepMarala/Excel-Sales_Analysis/blob/main/P%26L%20Statement%20by%20Markets.pdf)_

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of sales analytics:** Evaluate financial performance, facilitate informed decision-making, and enhance communication with stakeholders for strategic business insights.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:** Facilitate benchmarking against industry peers and past periods, serving as a foundation for robust budgeting and forecasting practices.

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+- **Role of reports:** Align financial planning with strategic goals and instill confidence in the organization's financial outlook through effective communication.

 ## Technical & Soft Skills: